grpc/proposal/A68-random-subsetting.md

 ## Proposal

 Introduce a new LB policy, `random_subsetting`.
-This policy selects a subset of addresses and passes them to the child LB policy.
+This policy selects a subset of endpoints and passes them to the child LB policy.
 It maintains 2 important properties:
 * The policy tries to distribute connections among servers as equally as possible.
 The higher `(N_clients*subset_size)/N_servers` ratio is, the closer the resulting server connection distribution is to uniform.
 * The policy minimizes the amount of connection churn generated during server scale-ups by using [rendezvous hashing](https://en.wikipedia.org/wiki/Rendezvous_hashing)

 ### Subsetting algorithm

 * The policy receives a single configuration parameter: `subset_size`, which must be configured by the user.
-* When the lb policy is initialized it also creates a random 32-byte long `salt` string.
+* When the lb policy is initialized it also creates a random integer `seed`.
 * After every resolver update the policy picks a new subset.
 It does this by implementing `rendezvous hashing` algorithm:
-  * Concatenate `salt` to each address in the list.
+  * For every endpoint in the list compute 64-bit hash using `XXH64` function as deined in https://github.com/Cyan4973/xxHash with previosly generated seed.
-  * For every resulting entity compute [MurmurHash3](https://en.wikipedia.org/wiki/MurmurHash) hash, which produces 128-byte output.
+  * If an endpoint defines multiple addresses - use the first one.
-  * Sort all entities by hash.
+  * Sort all endpoints by hash.
   * Pick first `subset_size` values from the list.
 * Pass the resulting subset to the child LB policy.
-* If the number of addresses is less than `subset_size` always use all available addresses.
+* If the number of endpoints is less than `subset_size` always use all available endpoints.

 ### Characteristics of the selected algorithm